YunoHost/doc/pages/03.user_guide/05.emailclients/email_configure_client.md

 #### ![](image://thunderbird.png?resize=50&classes=inline) Configure Thunderbird (on a desktop computer)

-To manually configure a new account in Thunderbird, add the account information, then select port 993 with SSL/TLS for IMAP, and port 587 with STARTTLS for SMTP.
-Afterwards select 'Normal Password' for Authentication and click on 'Advanced Config'.
+To manually configure a new account in Thunderbird, add the account information, then click on 'Configure manually'.
+For the incoming server, use IMAP with port 993 and SSL/TLS.
+For outgoing server, use port 587 with STARTTLS.
+Select 'Normal Password' for the the authentication method of both.
 You may need to accept the certificate exceptions for fetching mails and after you send your first mail.
 Don't forget to remove the dot before the domain name.

 ![](image://thunderbird_config_1.png?resize=900)
 ![](image://thunderbird_config_2.png?resize=900)